adopted-ember-addons/validated-changeset/README.md

     > note: `validationMap` might not be inclusive of all keys that can be set on an object.

 - `changesetKeys` (optional) - will ensure your changeset and related `isDirty` state is contained to a specific enum of keys.
 If a key that is not in `changesetKeys` is set on the changeset, it will not dirty the changeset.

+- `initValidate` (optional) - will run the validations and set the validation state when the changeset is created.
+This option does not support async validations.

 ## Examples